 Community Colleges: General Information

-Department of Community Colleges and Workforce Development
+Office of Community Colleges and Workforce Development

-Address: Department of Community Colleges and Workforce Development, 255 Capitol St. NE, Salem 97310-0001
+Address: 255 Capitol St. NE, Salem 97310-0001

 Contact: Jim Middleton, Director

 Oregon has 17 community colleges throughout the state that provide accessible, high quality, lifelong learning opportunities to serve the present and future needs of the state and its citizens.

 Oregon’s community colleges maintain an open admission policy with equal educational access and opportunity through which more than 370,000